dbt-labs/docs.getdbt.com/website/docs/reference/warehouse-setups/materialize-setup.md

 ## Connecting to Materialize

-Once you have created a Materialize instance, adapt your `profiles.yml` to connect to your instance using the following reference profile configuration:
+Once you have set up a [Materialize account](https://materialize.com/register/), adapt your `profiles.yml` to connect to your instance using the following reference profile configuration:

 <File name='~/.dbt/profiles.yml'>